Mugambi-Ian/portfolio-value-calculator/README.md

     - Spawns a worker to read the `CSV_PATH` in chunks determined by `CHUNK_SIZE` and returns the total number of records and bytes processed.
 This information is stored in a `CSVIndex` indicating the start and end (line and byte) of each chunk in the `CSV_FILE`.
     - Spawns X(`APP_WORKERS`) workers at a time to read values from the `CSV_FILE` at unique `start` and `end` positions determined by the `CSVIndex`.
 Each read is equal to `CHUNK_SIZE`.
 The workers then write the values to the database.
 Once all promises are resolved, return to step 5.

+### Extras

+I used a boilerplate I had earlier created for this project [NodeJS CLI App Boilerplate](https://github.com/Mugambi-Ian/NodeJS-CLI-App-Boilerplate---TypeScript).
+I ended upusing it to create tetris for CLI with it [Terminal Tetris](https://github.com/Mugambi-Ian/terminal-tetris)